 After a 4-0 start, the Vikings (4-2) have dropped their last two games.
 They are scheduled to face George C. Marshall High of Falls Church, Va., beginning at 6:45 on Friday, Dec.
 27, at James M. Bennett during the Governor’s Challenge holiday tournament in Salisbury.

 Kent Island 75, Parkside 63

 SALISBURY — Cole Kratovil scored 20 points and Ben Cox had 14 as the Buccaneers stretched their win streak to four.

 Parker Wynot finished with 13 points and Matt Burnside added nine, as Kent Island improved to 4-1.

 Easton 67, St. Michaels 14

-ST. MICHAELS — Monquell Haskins had a team-high 15 point and Max Vener tacked on an 11-point performance to pace the Warriors.
+ST. MICHAELS — Monquell Haskins had a team-high 15 points and Max Vener tacked on an 11-point performance to pace the winners.